-If your doctor believes that you have experienced an annular tear, an MRI may be required to confirm the diagnosis.
+If your physician believes that you have experienced an annular tear, an MRI may be required to confirm the diagnosis.
 In most cases, the patient is referred to an imaging center where the test is completed upon appointment.
 An MRI, or magnetic resonance imagery, is an advanced imaging device that provides doctors with 2D and 3D views of the soft tissue in the body.
 MRI imaging makes identification of the cause, severity and location of spine degeneration, such as an annular tear, more precise than ever before.

 What to Expect